Consideration of Bill, not amended in the Public Bill Committee

 I thank the Minister for his work on the Bill around which there has been much consensus across the House, and I pay tribute to those involved in drawing it up.

-I am disappointed that the Minister has not committed to publishing the statistics called for in the amendments and new clause tabled by the Opposition and the SNP.
-No doubt, however, we will return to this issue, through parliamentary questions, freedom of information requests and so on, in order to ensure we are properly capturing the picture.
+I am disappointed that the Minister has not committed to publishing the statistics called for in the amendment and new clauses tabled by the Opposition and the SNP.
+No doubt, however, we will return to this issue, through parliamentary questions, freedom of information requests and so on, to ensure we are properly capturing the picture.
 I understand what he says about the small uptake initially, but we need to know that there is a small uptake initially and that it is increasing, and without the statistics, that is not possible.

 The SNP has some concerns about the housing that armed forces personnel and their families are expected to live in.
 I repeat some of the comments about pay.
 It is imperative that we get the pay correct for members of the armed forces if we are to recruit and retain the best.
 I have raised leave entitlement several times.
 It is not enough that it can be carried forward and carried forward; safeguards must be in place to make sure that people can take their leave when they need to.
 There must also be safeguards in place for families to make sure they are supported when spouses are deployed and when they are on base and that the education of their children is considered when they join up.